bianchimro/django-openlayers/README.rst

 Demo
 ----

-The app comes with a demo django project
+The app comes with a demo django project and a demo_cms project that includes django-cms integration

 Compatibility